Salvadel/soc-homelab-environment/setup/wazuh-setup.md

 ## Agent Deployment

-After the Wazuh stack was confirmed operational, a Wazuh agent was deployed on the Windows 11 target endpoint to begin forwarding security logs to the Wazuh Manager.
+After the Wazuh stack was confirmed operational a Wazuh agent was deployed on the Windows 11 target endpoint to begin forwarding security logs to the Wazuh Manager.
 The screenshot below shows the Windows 11 agent appearing as active in the Wazuh dashboard, confirming successful agent-to-manager communication.
 Full agent installation details are documented in [Wazuh Agent Setup](wazuh-agent-setup.md).

 ![Wazuh Agent Dashboard](../images/wazuh-agent-dashboard.png)

 ## Starting Wazuh After Reboot

-Wazuh services can be started manually after booting Ubuntu Server with the following commands:
+Wazuh services can be started manually after booting Ubuntu Server - SIEM with the following commands:
 ```bash
 sudo systemctl start wazuh-manager
 sudo systemctl start wazuh-indexer